 Unfortunately I didn’t find an Alice in Wonderland Eat Me cookie that would make me magically grow as a person.
 I had to actually do the mental work to change.

 One unexceptional day, it dawned on me that if I waited 24 hours between reading and responding to their writing draft I was much calmer & kinder in my feedback.
-That waiting period gave me time to tame the critical monster and gain a more realistic perspective of what teen writing is going to look like.
+That waiting period gave me time to tame the critical monster and gain a more realistic perspective of what teen writing looks like.